PibePlayer/craig-stars/README.md

 There are loads of things to do, but this section is for tracking things I've implmented partially but not fully.

 -   Production doesn't allocate unspent resources to research
--   Orbital ring colors for enemy, mixed, and friendly orbiting fleets
 -   Research at max level just stops, should switch to lowest unless all are max
 -   GR LRT not implemented
 -   No terraforming view on hab summary